Choi-level twirling of quantum channels: finite constructions and non-compact transformations: Abstract

 \section{Abstract}

-Twirling, uniform averaging over symmetry actions, is a standard tool for reducing the description of quantum states and channels to symmetry-invariant data.
-We develop a framework for averaging quantum channels based on channel-state duality that converts pre- and post-processing averages into a group twirl acting directly on the Choi operator.
-For arbitrary unitary representations on the input and output spaces, the twirled channel is obtained as an explicit projection onto the commutant of the induced representation on $\mathcal H_{\rm out}\otimes \mathcal H_{\rm in}$.
-In the collective setting, where the commutant is the walled Brauer algebra, we introduce a partial-transpose reduction that maps channel twirling to an ordinary Schur-Weyl twirl of the partially transposed Choi operator, enabling formulas in terms of permutation operators.
-We further extend the construction beyond compact symmetries to reductive non-unitary groups via Cartan decomposition, yielding a weighted sum of invariant-sector projections with weights determined by the Abelian component.
-Finally, we provide two finite realizations of channel averaging.
-The first one is a ``dual'' averaging protocol as a convex mixture of unitary-$1$-design channels on invariant sectors.
-The second one is a notion of channel $t$-designs induced by weighted group $t$-designs for $t=t_{\rm in}+t_{\rm out}$.
+Twirling, i.e.\ averaging over symmetry actions, is a standard tool for reducing quantum states and channels to a symmetry-invariant form.
+We study channel twirling from the perspective of the channel--state duality and provide a constructive Choi-level description of the averaging map induced by arbitrary input/output representations.
+Our main technical result concerns the collective setting: for $\pi^{\ii}(U)=U^{\otimes t_{\ii}}$ and $\pi^{\ou}(U)=U^{\otimes t_{\ou}}$, we introduce a partial-transpose reduction that removes the contragredient action and converts the mixed (walled Brauer) channel twirl into an \emph{ordinary} Schur--Weyl twirl of the partially transposed Choi operator under $U^{\otimes(t_{\ii}+t_{\ou})}$, enabling explicit permutation-based formulas without constructing walled Brauer idempotents or mixed Schur transforms.
+Beyond compact symmetries, we extend channel twirling to reductive, generally non-unitary groups via Cartan decomposition and obtain an invariant-sector decomposition of the averaged Choi operator with weights determined solely by the Abelian Cartan component.
+Finally, we provide two finite realizations of channel averaging: a ``dual'' implementation as a convex mixture of unitary-$1$-design channels acting on invariant sectors, and a design-like reconstruction showing that weighted group $t$-designs induce channel $t$-designs for $t=t_{\ii}+t_{\ou}$.